 West Cornwall, spoiled for choice of stunning and diverse beaches

 A truly magnificent south facing stretch of golden sand, backed by towering granite cliffs with the headland of Logan Rock on the east side.
-Access to it is not easy as the path is narrow and the cliffs drop can discourage some, but none the less it is very popular.
+Access to it is not easy as the path is narrow and the cliffs drop and climb can be challenging.
 The position, the protection of the tall cliffs gives Pednvounder beach a favourable micro-climate.
 It is an optional naturist beach, but many choose to wear clothes.
-Pednvounder is a tidal beach, so at high water there is often a small area of beach, varying according to the times of year.
+Pednvounder is a tidal beach, so at high water there is often a small area of beach..
 View more pictures of Pednvounder beach

 There are many other stunning beaches in West Cornwall providing different experiences and facilities.
 When thinking about which beach to choose do consider tide times and which direction the wind is blowing.
 On a windy day if you look to be a bit sheltered and the wind is blowing from the North, beaches facing south like Pednevounder, Porthchapel and Porthcurno are a better choice.